curl/everything-curl/callback-write.md

 If this callback isn't set, libcurl instead uses 'fwrite' by default.

-The write callback will be passed as much data as possible in all invokes, but you must not make any assumptions.
+The write callback will be passed as much data as possible in all invokes, but it must not make any assumptions.
 It may be one byte, it may be thousands.
-The maximum amount of body data that will be passed to the write callback is defined in the curl.h header file: `CURL_MAX_WRITE_SIZE` (the usual default is 16K).
+The maximum amount of body data that will be passed to the write callback is defined in the curl.h header file: `CURL_MAX_WRITE_SIZE` (the usual default is 16KB).
 If `CURLOPT_HEADER` is enabled for this transfer, which makes header data get passed to the write callback, you can get up to `CURL_MAX_HTTP_HEADER` bytes of header data passed into it.
-This usually means 100K.
+This usually means 100KB.

 This function may be called with zero bytes data if the transferred file is empty.

 The data passed to this function will not be zero terminated!
-You cannot for example use printf's "%s" operator to display the contents nor strcpy to copy it.
+You cannot, for example, use printf's "%s" operator to display the contents nor strcpy to copy it.

 This callback should return the number of bytes actually taken care of.
 If